 Most people know Rick Bayless from winning the title of Bravo’s Top Chef Masters, beating out the French and Italian with his authentic Mexican cuisine.
-His highly rated Public Television Series, Mexico–One Plate at a Time, has wrapped its 11th season and is broadcast coast to coast.
-In 2012, Rick was nominated for a Daytime Emmy for Best Culinary Host.
+His highly rated Public Television series, Mexico–One Plate at a Time, is broadcast coast to coast and has earned him multiple Daytime Emmy nominations for Best Culinary Host.

 Rick has nine cookbooks.
 His second book, Mexican Kitchen, won the Julia Child IACP cookbook of the year award in 1996, and his fourth book, Mexico–One Plate at a Time won James Beard Best International Cookbook of the Year award in 2001.
 Fiesta at Rick’s spent a number of weeks on the New York Times best seller list.

 Rick’s quick-service Tortas Frontera have changed the face of food service at O’Hare International Airport, while Frontera Fresco has brought Frontera flavors to several Macy’s stores and Northwestern University.
 His award-winning Frontera line of salsas, cooking sauces and organic chips can be found coast to coast.

 Rick and his staff established the Frontera Farmer Foundation in 2003 to support small Midwestern farms.
 Each year, grants are awarded to farmers for capital improvements to their family farms, encouraging greater production and profitability.
 To date, the Foundation has awarded nearly 200 grants totaling nearly $2 million.
 In 2007, Bayless and his team launched the Frontera Scholarship, a full tuition scholarship that sends a Mexican-American Chicago Public School student to Kendall College to study culinary arts.
 In 2007 Rick was awarded the Humanitarian of the Year by the International Association of Culinary Professionals for his many philanthropic endeavors.

 Rick has received a great number of James Beard Award nominations in many categories, and he has won seven: Midwest Chef of the Year, National Chef of the Year, Humanitarian of the Year, Who’s Who of American Food and Drink, Best Podcast, plus two for his cookbooks.

 The Government of Mexico has bestowed on Rick the Mexican Order of the Aztec Eagle–the highest decoration bestowed on foreigners whose work has benefitted Mexico and its people.